sadigaxund/SuperMarioGame/README.md

 ## Project Status
-Project is: _in complete_.
+Project is: _complete_.
-Yes, I admit there are a lot of bugs to be fixed, and even more optimization to cleaning to do.
-However, in it's current state it satisfied the grading rubric provided by Instructor.
+Yes, I admit there are a lot of bugs to be fixed, and even more optimization and cleaning to do.
+However, in it's current state it has satisfied the grading rubric provided by Instructor.
 Furthermore, I'm more than happy to help for improvement and further development.

 ## Room for Improvement